skillslab/.github/readme_template.md

 Provide links to coding guidelines and style guides that are followed as well es linters or formatters that are used.

 Explain how hooks can be setup and what they are doing.
 Enumerate which checks are performed for each pull request so that a contributor can run them locally and doesn't have to wait for the feedback of github actions.

+## :rocket: Production

+Describe how production releases are created and which options are available to get to branch releases.

 ## :arrows_counterclockwise: Sync